 In line with general theatre practice, tickets may not be exchanged or the money be refunded.
 Please check your ticket confirmation at the time of purchase.
 The Box Office will accept tickets for resale but no responsibility is accepted nor sale guaranteed.

 Children under four years will not be admitted to any theatre performance unless otherwise stated in the event details.

-There is on-street parking in the roads surrounding the Hall.
+There is on-street parking in the roads surrounding the Hall, except in Imber Cross which is private.
 Please park courteously and avoid blocking driveways and entrances, and leave quietly after a performance.

 The Hall has easy access for wheelchairs throughout.
 Please let us know any particular requirements when booking.